At a Glance

 ✨Tip Number 1

 Network with professionals in the publishing industry, especially those who have experience in foreign rights.
-Attend industry events, webinars, or workshops to meet potential contacts and learn about the latest trends in rights management.
+Attend industry events, webinars, and workshops to connect with potential colleagues and mentors who can provide insights into the role.

 ✨Tip Number 2